 "Allergen information search" page

 Country of origin of food ingredients

-With regard to ingredients of dishes served at Tokyo Disneyland and Tokyo DisneySea restaurants, the countries of origin are disclosed (in Japanese only) in accordance with the country-oforigin labeling guidelines for the food service industry compiled by the Ministry of Agriculture, Forestry and Fisheries.
+With regard to ingredients of dishes served at Tokyo Disneyland and Tokyo DisneySea restaurants, the countries of origin are disclosed 📮 (in Japanese only) in accordance with the country-oforigin labeling guidelines for the foodservice industry compiled by the Ministry of Agriculture, Forestry and Fisheries.
 This is an example of our efforts to ensure that Guests can enjoy dining with peace of mind.

-Related Information

-- > Healthy Partnerships with Our Suppliers

-- > OLC Group Vendors Code of Conduct
+- > Healthy Partnerships with Our Suppliers - > OLC Group Vendors Code of Conduct

-Safety First and Providing a Sense of Security Park Safety (Tokyo Disney Resort)
+Park Safety (Tokyo Disney Resort)

 Safety is our top priority throughout all Park operations and in addition to the initiatives detailed in the preceding pages, we have in place specialized divisions that take an extensive range of safety measures in security, first-aid and disaster response with the aim of providing our Guests with safe and enjoyable experiences.

-Actions and Performances

 We maintain strict security precautions throughout Tokyo Disneyland and Tokyo DisneySea.
 In addition to routine patrols, we also conduct bag checks at the Park entrances to prevent hazardous or suspicious items from being brought onto Park premises.

 We conduct a wide range of crime prevention activities.
 These include regular patrols of the peripheral roads around the Tokyo Disney Resort, conducted while sharing information and liaising with hotels in the vicinity, JR Maihama station and the police stations that have jurisdiction over the local area.

 Checking bags at the Theme Park's entrance

-Strengthening Security System 🗡 🧩 \star
+Strengthening Security System

-In view of the situation of the world as well as the increasing global attention directed toward Japan as 2020 approaches, we must further strengthen our security system.
-We will therefore review our security system in collaboration with the police and administrative authorities, and reinforce bag checks and park patrols with the aim of offering safer and more secure Theme Parks.
+In view of the external environment, we plan to further strengthen our security system to offer Guests greater peace of mind at our Parks.
+We will continue to review our security system in collaboration with the police and administrative authorities, and reinforce bag checks and park patrols as well as introduction of new security devices with the aim of offering safer and more secure Theme Parks.

 In preparation for a possible emergency, we are gathering information and conducting training on crime prevention and security in our everyday operations and are constantly watching out for suspicious persons and objects.

 In FY 2018, we implemented an explosive disposal training program with the Chiba Prefectural Police Headquarters, and a training program involving multiple divisions in collaboration with Urayasu City's fire department and Juntendo University Urayasu Hospital.

-\star First Aid

-Tokyo Disney Resort's

 Tokyo Disneyland and Tokyo DisneySea both have several first-aid stations on Park premises.
-The first-aid facilities have beds to allow Guests with minor injuries and illnesses to rest, and we can also refer indisposed or injured Guests to local hospitals.
+At first-aid stations, Cast Members who are nurses provide first-aid care for Guests with minor injuries and illnesses, referring those Guests to local hospitals if necessary.
 In the event of an emergency, first-aid Cast Members immediately respond to the sick or injured Guests.
-As of March 31, 2017, we have installed automated external defibrillators (AEDs) at approximately 140 locations including attractions and restaurants and other locations across the Tokyo Disney Resort.
-Cast Members across all departments receive continued first-aid training, which includes on AED operation and CPR (cardiopulmonary resuscitation), thus ensuring that they are capable of dealing with emergencies.
+We have installed automated external defibrillators (AEDs) at approximately 140 locations including attractions, restaurants, and other locations across the Tokyo Disney Resort.
+Cast Members across all departments receive continued first-aid training, which includes AED operation and CPR (cardiopulmonary resuscitation), thus ensuring that they are capable of dealing with emergencies.